Sluice flow deflectors enhance fine gold recovery by reducing turbulence and ensuring uniform slurry distribution in high‑load operations

 2. Shear Stress Control – By moderating the velocity at the sluice entrance, the deflector keeps the bed shear stress (τ = ρ g h sinθ) within the range that mobilizes gangue (τc ≈ 10–20 Pa) but leaves gold (τg ≈ 70–80 Pa) immobilized.

-3. Fine‑Gold Retention – at the sluice entrance allows the fine‑gold suspension layer to settle into riffle eddies and matting layers.
+3. Fine‑Gold Retention – The reduced turbulence at the sluice entrance allows the fine‑gold suspension layer to settle into riffle eddies and matting layers.
 In contrast, a direct, high‑velocity jet would entrain these particles downstream.

 3. Design Considerations for the Deflector